 Local Authorities allocate places according to order of preference.
 If your child did not achieve the required standard for the Halifax Grammar Schools and they were your first and second preferences, the Local Authority would then allocate your child the lower preferenced school, if you matched their admission criteria.
 Your lower preferenced school then becomes your highest preference.

 It is worth noting, if you placed an alternative choice of school on your CAF as your first preference, and the Halifax Grammar Schools as your lower preferences and you matched that school’s admission criteria, the Local Authority would allocate your first preference to your child.
-This is regardless of whether you qualified for a place at either of the Halifax Grammar Schools because they would be a lower preference on your CAF.
+This is regardless of whether you qualified for a place at either of the Halifax Grammar Schools because you had listed them as lower preferences on your CAF.

 Can I appeal if my child is not offered a place?

 All parents have the right to an appeal.
-You are unable to appeal solely on the grounds of not being offered a place simply because we only have 360 places available.
+You are unable to appeal solely on the grounds of not being offered a place simply because we only have 360 places available across the two schools.
 If you feel that you have grounds for an appeal the details of the process are provided in your confirmation letter which you receive in March from your Local Authority.